 About This Site

-I've been doing my own web site since 1998.
-I spent a lot of time (and had fun doing it) learning how to use XHTML and CSS and Photoshop to make my site colorful and eye-catching.
-I've learned that you don't need lots of images, color, and animation for a useful web site.
-The message is the point and the message is invariably the text.
+I've been doing my own web site since 1997.
+I spent a lot of time (and had fun doing it) learning to use XHTML and CSS and Photoshop to make my site colorful and eye-catching.
+I've learned that you don't need a lots of color and eye-catchers for a good web site.
+The message is the point and the message is invariably the text, not all the eye candy.
 Well-placed and well-proportioned text can be pleasing, useful, and even elegant, but it should not be the center of attention.
 The message should be.
-It seems that a lot of experts have come to the same conclusion.
-When you look at the home pages of some of the experts of the web, such as here and here, you see simple, elegant pages.

 I've also tried different layouts with my web pages over the years, I've used everything from side menus to page headings and internal page links and page-turning links to help the reader navigate the page.
-I believe scrolling works best to read the content on a page, with menus reserved to move to different parts of the site.
-If you want to know if a page on my site has information that you are looking for further down the page than you can see on one screen, If scrolling seems inefficient, use search (CTRL+f) to find out if the page has information that you're looking for.
+I believe scrolling works best to read the content on a page, with menus reserved to move to different parts of the page or site.
+If scrolling seems inefficient, use search (CTRL+f on Windows; CMD+f on macOS) to search the page.
+If the information is not on that page, try searching.
 The computer can read faster than you can. :-)